 SCOTTSDALE PUBLIC ART WALKING TOUR The 10 Most Celebrated Public Art Works You Can See in a 60-Minute Walk With more than 70 public art works dotting the city's landscape, it's difficult to see all of Scottsdale's public art pieces in an hour, or even a day.
 This self-guided, 60-minute walking tour through downtown Scottsdale will introduce you to 10 of the most-celebrated Scottsdale public art works, including striking bronze statues, dramatic fountains and interactive installations.
 Print out this map to begin your journey as you explore the city's rich legacy of art.
-At the end of your journey, hop on the free Scottsdale Downtown Trolley, which runs year-round from 10 a.m. until 9 p.m. daily.
+At the end of your journey, hop on the Scottsdale Downtown Trolley, which runs year-round from 11 a.m. until 6 p.m. daily and till 9 p.m. on Thursdays.
 The closest stop at the end of your tour is on Main Street just west of Brown Avenue.
-With stops every 10 minutes, the trolley can help you get back to your starting point or continue on to another part of downtown for your next Scottsdale adventure.
+With stops every 15 minutes, the trolley can help you get back to your starting point or continue on to another part of downtown for your next Scottsdale adventure.